dunchuntey/dunchuntey/README.md

 ### Currently
-I have a repo up that it would be interesting to collaborate on, it's an [algorithmic musical scale generator](https://github.com/dunchuntey/skeletons).
+For the moment you can have a look at my CS50P final project, a kind of [algorithmic musical scale generator](https://github.com/dunchuntey/skeletons) that basically generates curated [pitch sets](https://en.wikipedia.org/wiki/Set_(music)).

 Given my beginner level in Python, I imagine the project can be improved upon in most ways.
 Anyone interested is heartily invited to take a look.